katia1802/job-apply-form/README.md

-How to use this repo
+How to use this repo?

 This project was bootstrapped with Create React App.
 In order to make it work, first you need to have a package manager installed, such as npm in Node.js or Yarn.
 Then you'll need to install create-react-app globally: